 Take care of your Chevrolet Corvette and it'll take care of you.
 Schedule an appointment for routine maintenance today.

 You want your Chevrolet Corvette to last as long as possible.
-If you put in the effort to keep up with proper maintenance, your Corvette could be on the road well past the 200,000 mile mark.
+With the right maintenance at the right time, you could hit 200,000 miles (or beyond!) in your Corvette.
 So, you want to care for your car, but you’re not sure when to get certain services.
-It can be overwhelming, but fortunately, there’s a resource that takes the guesswork out of routine Corvette maintenance.
-It’s as easy as following the recommended maintenance schedule that’s been written specifically for your 1988 Chevrolet Corvette!
+Instead of waiting for an issue to arise with your Corvette, you can stay ahead of problems before they even begin.
+It’s as easy as following the recommended maintenance schedule that’s been written specifically for your 2000 Chevrolet Corvette!

-Chevrolet knows your vehicle inside and out (they made it, after all!), so they’ve designed this schedule with your car’s unique needs in mind.
+The recommended maintenance schedule is put together by Chevrolet, your vehicle manufacturer.
 Scheduled maintenance services can vary depending on driving conditions, climate, and other factors; however, there’s a good chance that your vehicle’s recommended maintenance services will include oil changes, tire rotations, brake pad replacement, filter changes, and fluid checks and exchanges.
-Keeping up with routine service appointments is a great way to keep your Corvette running for longer, keep you safer on the road, and maybe even save you the headache of dealing with common 1988 Chevrolet Corvette problems in the future.
+Keeping up with routine service appointments is a great way to keep your Corvette running for longer, decrease your risk of dangerous malfunctions on the road, and maybe even save you the headache of dealing with common 2000 Chevrolet Corvette problems in the future.

 If you fall behind on routine Chevrolet Corvette maintenance (or worse, don’t do it at all!), you could be feeling the heat on the road – literally!
 A malfunctioning A/C system or overheating engine can wreak havoc on your car.
-Don’t sweat it, though!
-Our technicians can take care of those issues, too.
-At Firestone Complete Auto Care, we have what it takes to provide top-notch service for your Chevrolet Corvette engine heating and cooling systems, as well as your air conditioning.
-Is it time to replace the radiator in your Chevrolet Corvette?
-We’ve got your back.
-Is your A/C blowing hot air?
-We'll fix it.
-Firestone Complete Auto Care is the place to go for 1988 Chevrolet Corvette maintenance.
+We can help you with all those issues.
+Our technicians have the knowledge and tools to repair and maintain the heating and cooling systems for your Chevrolet Corvette’s engine, and we can service your A/C system, too.
+Need a new Chevrolet Corvette radiator?
+We got it.
+A/C smelling musty?
+We’re here to fix that, too.
+Firestone Complete Auto Care is the place to go for 2000 Chevrolet Corvette maintenance.